PolMine/RcppCWB/cran-comments.md

 There were no ERRORs, WARNINGs or NOTEs on the Linux / macOS environments I used.

 On Windows, there is a NOTE concerning package size: "installed size is  5.5Mb | sub-directories of 1Mb or more: libs 5.2Mb".
-This results from the dependency on pcre, and glib.
+This results from the dependency on pcre, and glib which are included.

 ## Downstream dependencies

-I have also checked downstream dependencies using devtools::revdep(), without seeing ERRORs, WARNINGs, or NOTEs.
+I have also checked downstream dependencies using devtools::revdep().
+I did not see WARNINGs, or NOTEs, but one ERROR, caused by the package 'polmineR' which I maintain myself.
+Accidentaly, there is a call to RStudio's `View()` when checking the package in interactive mode using 'devtools::revdep()'.
+This is an polmineR issue which I can fix as soon as RcppCWB v0.2.6 is on CRAN.